MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 specific commands such as "/STOP VM XYZ" or "/START VM XYZ."
 Designing a bot to accept specific commands like this makes for a good user experience, as the syntax is easy to learn and the expected outcome of each command is clear.
-Additionally, the bot will not require natural language understanding capabilities, since the user's input can be easily parsed by using regular expressions.
+Additionally, the bot will not require natural language understanding capabilities, since the user's input can be easily parsed using regular expressions.

 > [!TIP]
 > Designing a bot to require specific commands from the user can often provide a good user experience while
-> also eliminating the need for natural language understanding capabilities (thereby reducing bot complexity).
+> also eliminating the need for natural language understanding capability.

 In the case of a *knowledge base* bot or *questions and answers* bot, a user may be **asking general questions**.